 Located north of Harrison Hot Springs, Sasquatch Provincial Park is characterized by a series of pocket lakes, a unique second-growth and birch forest, and scenic mountain ridges.
 You can bike along the miles of logging roads for a lengthy ride through the park.

 Take a self-guided tour of one of the area’s beautiful lakes.
-We recommend checking out the scenery around Hicks Lake, Deer Lake, and Harrison Lake or for an easy beginner or family-friendly paddle, try out the lagoon.
+We recommend checking out the scenery around Hicks Lake, Deer Lake, and Harrison Lake or for an easy beginner or family-friendly paddle, try out the lagoon right out front of our Hotel.